SOAR's 31st Annual Conference 2019 - Strengthening the CORE: FUNdamental Concepts and Skills

 4:30pm NETWORKING RECEPTION

-The SOAR 2019 Conference Committee have developed the above workshops and plenaries for this year's conference.
+The SOAR 2019 Conference Committee has developed the above workshops and plenaries for this year's conference.
 As is SOAR’s custom, the committee has ensured that there are sessions for both new and seasoned adjudicators and regulators as well as for staff and counsel.
-Stay tuned to this page for future updates!
+Stay tuned to this page other updates!

 Please check back for program updates and schedule changes.